HeIIow2/Neko/desktop/readme.md

-# sources
+# SOURCES
 - 0 - Hellow Neko
 - 1 - nhentai
-- 2 - nekos.life
 - 3 - rule34

+## Hellow Neko

+source id = 0

+### quarry

+ - if quarry is digit, then it's an image id
+ - else quarry is a tag name